Account Info

 How many index options are there?

-Why use index options?
+Why consider using index options?

 Disclaimer: This content is for informational and educational purposes only and does not constitute a recommendation or endorsement of any specific investment or investment strategy.
 Options trading entails significant risk and is not appropriate for all investors.
 Certain complex options strategies carry additional risk.
 It is important that investors read Characteristics and Risks of Standardized Options before engaging in any options trading strategies.